Accessibility in Multi-Modal Content: Best Practices for Inclusivity

 Troubleshooting Common Issues

-Accessibility failures usually reveal themselves through repeatable symptoms — missing alt text, focus getting trapped, or low contrast — and each symptom maps to quick diagnostics plus a durable fix.
-Start by reproducing the symptom, run an automated scan (`axe`, `Lighthouse`) and a keyboard-only walkthrough, then apply the immediate patch before scheduling the systemic change.
+You’ll often encounter repeatable problems with accessibility, such as missing alt text, keyboard focus traps, or low color contrast.
+Each problem has quick checks and lasting fixes.
+Start by reproducing the symptom, run an automated scan (axe, Lighthouse) and a keyboard-only walkthrough, then apply the immediate patch before scheduling the systemic change.

 Common error messages and symptoms to look for: